abhiaagarwal/abhiaagarwal/content/programming/languages/python/fastapi/globals-in-fastapi.md

 ---
 title: Global (database) dependencies in FastAPI, done right with lifespans
-description: Globals are the root of all evil, and Python is more than happy to let you indulge.
-FastAPI provides an alternative mechanism, but it's not well-known.
+description: "Globals are the root of all evil, and Python is more than happy to let you indulge.
+FastAPI provides an alternative mechanism, but it's not well-known."
 tags: [observations]
-published: '2025-01-01'
+published: '2025-01-01T23:09:58-05:00'
 ---

 As much as I love python, it also makes you fight _hard_ to avoid doing the wrong things.
 The wrong thing in this case being global state.